 The exact procedure adopted by the BGE is explained in the “supporting documents”.
 In addition, more-detailed data reports provide an insight into the underlying set of data.
 The Interim Report is based exclusively on geological criteria.
 Spatial planning aspects, such as the distance from residential development or proximity to nature conservation areas, only play a part in subsequent steps.

-“It’s important to note that the Sub-areas Interim Report is not the final result, but rather a first intermediate stage of the process,” says Steffen Kanitz, managing director of the BGE with responsibility for the area of repository site selection.
+“It’s important to note that the Sub-areas Interim Report is not the final result, but rather a first intermediate stage of the process,” said Steffen Kanitz, former managing director of the BGE with responsibility for the area of repository site selection.
 “Citizens should receive comprehensive insights into our work before facts are established.”
-The publication of the Interim Report also signals the beginning of the first legally prescribed participation format – the specialist conference on sub-areas – and therefore opens up further opportunities to influence decision-making.
+The publication of the Interim Report also signalled the beginning of the first legally prescribed participation format – the Sub-Areas Conference – and therefore opened up further opportunities to influence decision-making.

 What happens after the publication of the Sub-areas Interim Report?

-The opening event of the specialist conference on sub-areas (external link) on 17 and 18 October 2020 was one of various opportunities for the BGE to present and explain its results publicly.
-The organizer of the event and of the ensuing events in February, April and June 2021 is the BASE, acting in its capacity as a vehicle for public participation and as a service provider for the specialist conference on sub-areas.
-The specialist conference organizes itself.
+The opening event of the Sub-Areas Conference (external link) on 17 and 18 October 2020 was one of various opportunities for the BGE to present and explain its results publicly.
+The organizer of the event and of the ensuing events in February, April and June 2021 was the BASE, acting in its capacity as a vehicle for public participation and as a service provider for the Sub-Areas Conference.
+The conference organized itself.

 The aim of the BGE is to create traceability and maximum transparency.
 In addition, citizens can provide advice, suggestions and comments that can then influence the further work of the BGE and the proposal regarding siting regions for surface exploration.
 The final decision as to which areas these are will be made by the federal legislature at the end of the first phase of the search procedure.